 Davis blinked.
 "You've got a bridge?" he asked.

 Davis looked at the seat like it was the goddess of flight herself, slowly realizing just what kind of power had been dropped in his lap.
-The floor crackling beneath his feet, he went and sat down in the seat; it felt like a cross between leather and plush, not unpleasant but not comfortable enough to feel lazy in.
+The floor crackling beneath his feet, he ran to the seat and sat down; it felt like a cross between leather and plush, not unpleasant but not comfortable enough to feel lazy in.
 As soon as his bottom was on the cushion, the screens closed in around him, showing everything around Imperialdramon: the city buildings, his friends standing below, the sky above, and Kokytomon, who zipped between screens daring Imperialdramon to try and strike again.
 A control panel rose from the floor in front of him, presenting him with a colorful array of flashing lights, levers and buttons, and also a shining black control stick.
-He could almost hear Yolei saying it looked like a video game, but he knew it was much more than that; he knew the power Imperialdramon had. "…You sure this is OK?" he asked, looking around.
+He could almost hear Yolei saying it looked like a video game, but he knew it was much more than that; he knew the power Imperialdramon had.
+"You sure this is OK?" he asked, looking around.

-"You are my partner," Imperialdramon replied.
+"You are my partner," Imperialdramon said.
 "I believe in you."

 Davis breathed a few times, then reached out and grabbed the stick.
 It felt warm and firm in his hand, not a perfect fit but pretty close.
 His brow furrowed and determination coursed through his bladder.
 "All right," he said, "let's do this."

 Imperialdramon's engines revved and he took off, the sudden G-forces mashing Davis into the seat like a rag doll with its hands taped to the controls.
 His lungs couldn't decide whether to gasp or groan at the pressure, so they made a noise halfway between the two inside his clenched teeth.